Active Safety Features:

 - Crumple zones

-- Crossbars in the doors
+- Side impact bars in doors

-- roll bars
+- Roll bars

-- Shock absorbing bumpers
+- Shock-absorbing bumpers

 - Laminated safety glass

-- Security locks
+- Safety locks

 - Safety steering column